 Locational Running Annual Average (LRAA) - yearly average of all the DPB results at each specific sampling site in the distribution system.
-The range of lowest to highest distribution site LRAA is reported in the Table of Detected Contaminants.
+The highest distribution site LRAA is reported in the Table of Detected Contaminants.

 Maximum Contaminant Level (MCL) - The MCL is the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.